An outsider AI perspective on every date.

-Save the Date listens to your date conversation, then tells you what you might have missed.
-Both people consent, audio always deleted.
+Save the Date listens to your date conversation with mutual consent, then gives each of you private, fun insights on what you might have missed.
+The audio is always deleted afterward with a receipt.

 Your Post-Date Insights